betamore/fswd-lab-1/README.md

    `npm test` to run the tests.
 2. Everything passes!
 Grab yourself a cookie; you're all done.
 3. Yeah, I was kidding.
 You're not done at all!
-4. Open up `Atom` (or your preferred text editor) and look at the files in the code.
+4. Open up `Visual Studio Code` (or your preferred text editor) and look at the files in the code.
 Tests are in the `test/` directory and the function skeletons are in the `lib/` directory.
 5. The first cases are implemented and tested (`fizzBuzz(0)` and `fib(0)`).